openstack/cinder/doc/source/configuration/block-storage/policy-personas.rst

        *everything*, both with respect to the Cinder system and all individual projects.

+       *Note that if you assign the 'admin' role to a user, that user can affect the entire Cinder system, not just the project that person is a member of.*  Please keep this in mind as you assign roles to users in the Identity service.

 .. note::
-   The Keystone project provides the ability to describe additional personas, but Cinder does not currently recognize them.
+   The Keystone project provides the ability to describe additional personas, but Cinder does not recognize them in Xena.
 In particular:

    * Cinder does not recognize the ``domain`` scope at all.
 So even if you successfully request a "domain-scoped" token from the Identity service,